Himindu-Kularathne/Himindu-Kularathne/README.md

 - 👋 Hi, I’m @Himindu-Kularathne
 - 👀 I’m interested in web and mobile application developing
-- 🌱 I’m currently learning react native and flutter
+- 🌱 I’m currently learning Devops..
 - 📫 How to reach me : himindukularathne@gmail.com
 - 😄 Pronouns: no-pronouns
 - ⚡ Tech fact: The first computer programmer was Ada Lovelace, who wrote the first algorithm for Charles Babbage's Analytical Engine in the 1840s